 I’m traveling abroad and won’t be able to use cell service.
 What are my options?

 You don't need cell service to get a push from the app on your phone.
 As long as your device has Wi-Fi connectivity where you are and you have the Duo Mobile app, you will still be able to receive Duo requests.
+You can also use the Duo for Desktop App, Touch ID, or Windows Hello on your computer as a backup.

 If you’re already away and don’t have other options, contact IT User Support.